-Final Concepts Reduce Ambient Sound Measure Sound Pressure Convert to Sound Power Anechoic Chamber Array of Microphones External storage possibilities, one design for each subsystem of our project has been selected.
-In combining these three methods we should be able to achieve our goals in a way which focuses on the most relevant parameters in each specific subcategory, while also avoiding confirmation bias in our design selection.
+Final Concepts Reduce Ambient Sound Measure Sound Pressure Convert to Sound Pow Anechoic Chamber Array of Microphones External storage design selection.
 The final design for reducing ambient sound was the anechoic chamber.
 For measuring sound pressure, it was the array of microphones.
 And for the conversion to sound power, the design was an external storage device.